apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 | Connector Loss Attribution | Drops inside connectors (routing/aggregation) often misattributed to exporters.                                                     |

 ## Improvements

+The proposals below collect candidate OTEPs and implementation items.
+They are a menu of potential community deliverables — some are low-effort docs/metric changes, others require Collector or SDK code.
+The table is not strictly ordered; see "Prioritized Actions" for the recommended short-term focus.

 ### Improvement Proposals (Candidate OTEPs)